hyperoslo/Aftermath/README.md

 }
 ```

-**Note** that any type can play a role of `Output`, so if we want to add a date
+**Note** that any type can play the role of `Output`, so if we want to add a
-to our `BookUpdateCommand` it could look like the following:
+date to our `BookUpdateCommand` it could look like the following:

 ```swift
 typealias Output = (Book, NSDate)